 Players who are out of contract at the end of the season are always a safe bet with them likely to make the move in the summer, in which case it’s simply betting on the club where the player may go.

-Other Transfer Windows Across Europe
+When Are Transfer Windows Across Europe?

-Of course, transfers don’t simply happen in the UK and transfers in the likes of Serie A, La Liga and Ligue 1 can be just as exciting to back.
+Of course, transfers don’t simply happen in the UK, and transfers in the likes of Serie A, La Liga, and Ligue 1 can be just as exciting to back.

 However, all have different windows in comparison to the Premier League.
 Below you’ll find the dates of the transfer windows across some of Europe’s biggest leagues…